Mihir-Dhore/CheckInn/README.md

 <h1><b> CheckInn - Advanced Hotel Management System </b></h1><br>
 <h2>Description:</h2> <br>
-CheckInn is a sophisticated Hotel Management System designed to streamline the operations for both administrators and users, offering a seamless experience in managing hotel rooms and services.
-The system features two panels - Admin and User, each equipped with login and logout functionalities.<br> <br>
+CheckInn is a sophisticated Hotel Management System designed to streamline the operations for both administrators and users, offering a seamless experience in managing hotel rooms and services. <br> The system features two panels - Admin and User, each equipped with login and logout functionalities.<br> <br>

 <b>Admin Panel Features:</b> <br>